cockroachdb/docs/src/current/v23.1/upgrade-cockroach-version.md

 Because of CockroachDB's [multi-active availability]({% link {{ page.version.version }}/multi-active-availability.md %}) design, you can perform a "rolling upgrade" of your CockroachDB cluster.
 This means that you can upgrade nodes one at a time without interrupting the cluster's overall health and operations.

-This page describes how to upgrade to the latest **{{ page.version.version }}** release, **{{ latest.release_name }}**.
+This page describes how to upgrade to the latest **{{ page.version.version }}** release, **{{ latest.release_name }}**{% if latest.lts == true %}&nbsp;([LTS]({% link releases/release-support-policy.md %}#support-types)){% endif %}.
 To upgrade CockroachDB on Kubernetes, refer to [single-cluster]({% link {{ page.version.version }}/upgrade-cockroachdb-kubernetes.md %}) or [multi-cluster]({% link {{ page.version.version }}/orchestrate-cockroachdb-with-kubernetes-multi-cluster.md %}#upgrade-the-cluster) instead.

 ## Terminology

 Before upgrading, review the CockroachDB [release](../releases/) terminology:

-- A new *major release* is performed every 6 months.
-The major version number indicates the year of release followed by the release number, which will be either 1 or 2.
-For example, the latest major release is {{ actual_latest_prod.major_version }} (also written as {{ actual_latest_prod.major_version }}.0).
+- A new *major release* is performed multiple times per year.
+The major version number indicates the year of release followed by the release number, starting with 1.
+For example, the latest major release is {{ actual_latest_prod.major_version }}.
-- Each [supported](https://www.cockroachlabs.com/docs/releases/release-support-policy) major release is maintained across *patch releases* that fix crashes, security issues, and data correctness issues.
+- Each [supported](https://www.cockroachlabs.com/docs/releases/release-support-policy) major release is maintained across *patch releases* that contain improvements including performance or security enhancements and bug fixes.
 Each patch release increments the major version number with its corresponding patch number.
 For example, patch releases of {{ actual_latest_prod.major_version }} use the format {{ actual_latest_prod.major_version }}.x.
-- All major and patch releases are suitable for production usage, and are therefore considered "production releases".
+- All major and patch releases are suitable for production environments, and are therefore considered "production releases".
 For example, the latest production release is {{ actual_latest_prod.release_name }}.
-- Prior to an upcoming major release, alpha and beta releases and release candidates are made available.
-These "testing releases" are not suitable for production usage.
-They are intended for users who need early access to a feature before it is available in a production release.
-These releases append the terms `alpha`, `beta`, or `rc` to the version number.
+- Prior to an upcoming major release, alpha, beta, and release candidate (RC) binaries are made available for users who need early access to a feature before it is available in a production release.
+These releases append the terms `alpha`, `beta`, or `rc` to the version number.These "testing releases" are not suitable for production environments and are not eligible for spuport or uptime SLA commitments.
+For more information, refer to the [Release Support Policy](https://www.cockroachlabs.com/docs/releases/release-support-policy).

 {{site.data.alerts.callout_info}}
 There are no "minor releases" of CockroachDB.